rodion-goritskov/test-analytics-ng/README.md

 4. Run
 >mvn package

-How to run development server to see how it works?
+How to run development server?
 -----------------

 You can take a brief tour through test-analytics-ng by making steps 1 and 2 of the previous section and then running: